The Fried Chicken Flu: Plot

 Robert and Riley are eagerly watching TV coverage about the latest special at Kernel's Fried Chicken, a new type of chicken with 13 herbs and spices, as Huey and Jazmine Dubois are busy testing out a generator in the Freemans' garage.
 The generator malfunctions and cuts the power, causing an infuriated Robert and Riley to leave for KFC to buy chicken.
 Huey explains that he has been testing the generator as a part of his survival plan for his family, in the event that a pandemic sweeps the nation.
 Jazmine asks if she can be included in the plan as well, and eventually convinces a reluctant Huey to do so.

 At KFC, Robert and Riley wait for hours in the drive-thru line, only to discover that the restaurant has run out of chicken, prompting the customers to riot.
 Robert and Riley return home and watch the news, learning that KFC's nationwide have been running out of chicken, resulting in civil unrest.
-Simultaneously, cases of a new, unknown virus have been reported affecting KFC customers by the thousands, which the media dubs the "fried chicken flu.”
+Simultaneously, cases of a novel virus have been reported affecting KFC customers by the thousands, which the media dubs the "fried chicken flu.”
 Further news reports reveal the virus to originate from various other chicken franchises and predict apocalyptic casualty rates, triggering mass hysteria and resulting in shortages of food, water, and power.

 Huey puts his plan in effect, but his instructions are ignored by his family, who fear the worst.
-The next day, Thugnificent and his roommate Leonard, who bring Wendy's, Robert's friend Tina, and Jazmine's parents Tom and Sarah, all take refuge in the house, though the food and water supply can only support four.
+The next day, Thugnificent and his roommate Leonard (who bring Wendy's), Robert's friend Tina, and Jazmine's parents Tom and Sarah, all take refuge in the house, though the food and water supply can only support four.
 Huey finally gets his generator to work and restores power to the house.
 This does not last long, as the group quickly burns through it.
 Uncle Ruckus tips off the residents of Woodcrest, who have formed a vigilante militia, about the Freemans' supplies, and they demand access, before being driven off with homemade tear gas.

 Things turn worse when Tom contracts the flu after eating buffalo wings given to him by Leonard, who misunderstood the name and did not realize they contained chicken.
 Leonard is ejected from the group, along with Thugnificent and Tina, after Robert catches them in bed together.
 The remaining six realize that they must evacuate the house, packing supplies and a quarantined Tom in Robert’s car just as the Woodcrest militia returns, armed with gas masks and armor.
 The Freemans and Dubois are chased by the militia in Ruckus' bus, until Thugnificent uses his UPS delivery truck to ram the bus off the road, allowing the group to escape.